 About the Page

-Authentication: RADIUS gives you the ability to configure RADIUS authentication.
-It provides an interface to choose which Authentication Method to use and an interface to define the RADIUS servers.
+The Authentication: RADIUS page gives you the ability to use remote authentication dial-in user service (RADIUS) to authenticate users via an external directory server.
+The page provides an interface to choose the RADIUS authentication method and an interface to define the RADIUS servers.

 RADIUS Authentication Methods

 Select RADIUS Authentication Method

 Access Server supports RADIUS protocol for three methods:

 - PAP: password authentication protocol; sends the username and password in plaintext.